How much does an interior designer cost? (and what it means for your home value)

 What does an interior designer do?

-• Organize deliveries and installations.
+• Organize all deliveries and oversee installation.

 Benefits of hiring an interior designer